fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 At this point, each process can sort all the particles, whose position is known thanks to the `MPI_Allgather` communication, with respect to all particles proper to the process, according to the euclidean distance.
 In this way, for each process particle is possible to identify the $k$-th nearest neighbors.

-Finally, by applying the position and velocity update formulas listed in equations {#eq:pso-update-position} and {#eq:pso-update-velocity}, it is possible to evolve the algorithm and approach the target function optima.
+Finally, by applying the position and velocity update formulas listed in equations {@eq:pso-update-position} and {@eq:pso-update-velocity}, it is possible to evolve the algorithm and approach the target function optima.

 Moreover, with the help of OpenMP we have parallelized the computation of the sorting algorithm as well as the loop needed in order to update the algorithm variables.